System architecture and integration guides

 Public institutional materials

-Framework overviews, research publications, and general system descriptions available through this website.
+Framework overviews, validation summaries, and general system descriptions.

 Technical specifications, implementation guides, and operational procedures provided through structured engagement.